-The EURO-CORDEX ensemble is an ensemble of high-resolution (~12km) area-limited Regional Climate Models (RCMs), driven by a limited subset of CMIP5 global models.
-It exhibits less warming (especially in the annual and summer temperature),

-- 425 and less spread than the whole CMIP5 ensemble (Figure 6).
+The EURO-CORDEX ensemble is an ensemble of highresolution (~12 km) area-limited regional climate models (RCMs) driven by a limited subset of CMIP5 global models.
+It exhibits less warming (especially in the annual and summer temperature) and less spread than the whole CMIP5 ensemble (Fig. 6).
 This discrepancy is already described in the literature (e.g., Boé et al., 2020a), and various explanations have been proposed or shown to contribute to the reduced warming.
-The absence of time-varying anthropogenic aerosols (Boé et al., 2020a; Gutiérrez et al., 2020) and CO2 physiological effect (Schwingshackl et al., 2019; Boé, 2021) in most EURO-CORDEX RCMs has been suggested to be responsible for a large part of the differences in summer warming between EURO-CORDEX RCMs and CMIP5 models with therefore more realistic warming expected - 430 in CMIP5 models.
-Conversely, other studies suggested that the RCMs should be considered as more reliable, either owing to their higher spatial resolution (leading to improved physical processes, e.g., Bartók et al., 2017), or their reduced climatological biases (e.g., Sørland et al., 2018).
-In this ongoing debate, our results provide a new line of evidence, based on observations, that the summer warming projected by EURO-CORDEX RCMs is unrealistically small, and less realistic than that from their forcing GCMs. - 435 Considering the 4 multi-model ensembles, it appears that our constrained CMIP6 range points to higher values than all previous ranges.
-The discrepancy with EURO-CORDEX is particularly large and potentially problematic in an adaptation planning perspective.
-Indeed, for the annual and summer temperature projections, the EURO-CORDEX best estimate lies outside the constrained CMIP6 range, and vice-versa (the constrained CMIP6 best-estimate lies outside of the EURO-CORDEX range).
-As the CMIP6 constrained range is tightly related to observed changes over the last 120 yr, this suggests that some of the - 440 EURO-CORDEX models might not be able to simulate a past warming consistent with observations.
-Testing this hypothesis is currently impossible, given the limited length of EURO-CORDEX runs and the lack of single model ensemble members to sample internal variability appropriately.
+The absence of time-varying anthropogenic aerosols (Boé et al., 2020a; Gutiérrez et al., 2020) and the CO2 physiological effect (Schwingshackl et al., 2019; Boé, 2021) in most EURO-CORDEX RCMs has been suggested to be responsible for a large part of the differences in summer warming between EURO-CORDEX RCMs and CMIP5 models, with more realistic warming therefore expected in CMIP5 models.
+Conversely, other studies suggested that the RCMs should be considered more reliable owing to either their higher spatial resolution (leading to improved physical processes, e.g., Bartók et al., 2017) or their reduced climatological biases (e.g., Sørland et al., 2018).
+In this ongoing debate, our results provide a new line of evidence, based on observations, that the summer warming projected by EURO-CORDEX RCMs is unrealistically small and less realistic than that from their forcing GCMs.

+Considering the four multi-model ensembles, it appears that our constrained CMIP6 range points to higher values than all previous ranges.
+The discrepancy with EURO-CORDEX is particularly large and potentially problematic from an adaptation planning perspective.
+Indeed, for the annual and summer temperature projections, the EURO-CORDEX best estimate lies outside the constrained CMIP6 range, and vice versa (the constrained CMIP6 best estimate lies outside the EURO-CORDEX range).
+As the CMIP6 constrained range is tightly related to observed changes over the last 120 years, this suggests that some of the EURO-CORDEX models might not be able to simulate a past warming consistent with observations.
+Testing this hypothesis is currently impossible, given the limited length of EURO-CORDEX runs and the lack of single-model ensemble members to sample internal variability appropriately.
 Further investigation will be needed to better understand physical reasons behind this discrepancy.